- 3-1/2 cups 2% milk

 - Ground cinnamon, optional

-- In a large saucepan, combine the milk, rice, sugar and salt.
-Bring to a boil over medium heat, stirring constantly.
-Pour into a greased 1-1/2-qt. baking dish.
+- Preheat oven to 325°.
+Place first four ingredients in a large saucepan; bring to a boil over medium heat, stirring constantly.
+Transfer to a greased 1-1/2-qt. baking dish.

 "I doubled this recipe for my husband and myself however I swapped out the white sugar for honey and did not double that ingredient and it was plenty sweet.
 I did use dried cranberries instead of raisins though.
 Since we don't use low or non fat any kind of dairy I followed my instincts and used half and half instead of the whole milk I would have normally used.
 It was perfect texture wise with a nice rich and satisfying creaminess."